gizmo385/gizmo385.github.io/_posts/2016-04-29-divisibility-graphs.markdown

        1 (mod (inc (* 2 i)) n)})))
 ```

-Wait... that's it?
-That encapsulates our graph?
+And that defines our entire map?
 Yep!
-Let's look at the result of creating
+Let's look at the result of creating a divisibility map for
-a divisibility map for the number 5:
+the number 5:

 ```clojure
 user=> (divisibility-map 5)